Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Introduction

-Despite the successes, there are difficulties of implementation with these metaGGAs that limit their full exploitation.
-The explicit orbital-dependence introduced by $\tau_s$ causes typical practical application to rely on non-local XC potentials in generalized KS (gKS) equations.
+Despite the successes, there are difficulties of implementation with these meta-GGAs that limit their full exploitation.
+The explicit orbital-dependence introduced by $\tau\s$ causes typical practical application to rely on non-local XC potentials in generalized KS (gKS) equations.
 Solutions to those can be slow relative to pure KS implementations~\cite{SCANL1}.
 This slowness also originates with the complicated form of the functionals and their potentials, their consequent sensitivity to the density~\cite{PAWS22}, and concomitant need for dense grids for converged integrals~\cite{YaoKanai2017,Lehtola22}.
-Calculations sometimes are done non-self-consistently,~\cite{Zhang2018, PartDeorb24} and self-consistent pseudopotentials for these functionals have proven difficult to develop.~\cite{PAWS22}
+Calculations sometimes are done non-self-consistently,~\cite{Zhang2018, PartDeorb24}.
+Projector-augmented wave (PAW) effective potentials for these functionals have proven difficult to develop \cite{PAWS22}.

 Effort to resolve these issues has led to the redesign of SCAN, first by streamlining performance at the cost of significant constraint noncompliance,~\cite{BartokYates19} then by iso-orbital indicator redefinition,~\cite{FurnessSun19} and, most recently, in r$^2$SCAN,~\cite{FurnessEtAl2020} by restoration of most of the constraints met by SCAN, while retaining the improvements in numerical performance of prior variants.
-Nonetheless, some numerical problems remain.~\cite{PAWS22, Lehtola22}
+Nonetheless, some numerical problems remain \cite{PAWS22, Lehtola22}.

-Deorbitalization~\cite{SCANL1,SCANL2,r2SCANL} has been developed as a strategy both to obviate these issues and to retain the interpretive power of the pure KS equation.
-In deorbitalization, the $\tau_s$ dependence used in meta-GGA XC functionals as a local indicator of bond character is replaced with a function of the density $n(\br)$, its gradient $\nabla n$, and Laplacian $\nabla^2 n$.
+Deorbitalization~\cite{SCANL1,SCANL2,r2SCANL} has been developed as a strategy both to obviate numerical issues stemming from use of gKS and to retain the interpretive power of the pure KS equation.
+In deorbitalization, the $\tau\s$ dependence used in meta-GGA XC functionals as a local indicator of bond character is replaced with a function of the density $n(\br)$, its gradient $\nabla n$, and Laplacian $\nabla^2 n$.
 The result is a pure XC density functional and a pure (local) KS potential.